manolisliolios/vue-sui-wallet/README.md

 A simple login/logout button that works with Vue3 & Sui Wallets (support all sui-kit based wallets).

 It exposes the functionality of the wallet in an easy to use composable.
 You can also inject the functionality if you are using the Options API.

 It saves the connected wallet address and is persistent on app restarts (Similar to "log in/logout" auth behavior).

+[//]: # (>  **Wallet is compatible with wallet-standard.**)

 ## Table of Contents